5iggi/reolinkproxy/docs/en/CAMERAS.md

 - **Host/IP** for PoE and regular IP cameras.

 ## Battery cameras

 For battery/UID cameras, `battery_camera=true` can be set.

-When a camera is marked as a battery camera, the plugin automatically generates battery-saving lifecycle options for `reolinkproxy`:
+When a camera is marked as a battery camera, the plugin automatically generates battery-saving lifecycle options for `reolinkproxy`.

+Default values:

 ```text
 REOLINK_CAMERA_<n>_BATTERY_CAMERA=true